ENGLISH 1010 Syllabus

 3. Being A True, Mature Learner - In my class you are a writer in a community of writers.
 You are also a curious learner, and a thinker, and someone willing to seriously discuss issues and try new things.
 Do not disrupt this writing and learning community with apathy, lack of preparation, chit chat, excuses, sleeping, overt inattentiveness, Facebooking, texting, or bad attitude.
 If you choose to mistakenly pretend you are in high school, I will immediately kick you out of my classroom and have you administratively dropped (in other words, as I said above, don't waste our time).

 4. NO CELL PHONES or other distracting devices or apps or ear buds etc. If I allow you to have laptops, and I tell you put away them away and face me, please close them.
-If I see or hear you on your phone, I will ask that you bring it to the front of the classroom, or I will simply deduct 5 points for each time I see you with it.
+If I see or hear you on your phone, I will automatically deduct 5 points for each time I see you with it.
 This Salon article about not tweeting during Breaking Bad might give insight into multitasking problems.

 5. Additional Writing Help - You can meet with me after setting up an appointment, or come to my office (see above).
 You can always E. Mail me with questions at email@example.com.
 You can also use the excellent UVU On-Line Writing Lab (OWL) for feedback on your essays, and for additional grammar tutoring, or go to their office in the library, LI 208.
 Visit them at http://www.uvu.edu/owl.